Nausicaä of the Valley of the Wind

 There are many themes present in this film that can now be considered Ghibli staples:

 This film also debuts Ghibli’s most popular character archetype; a young, intelligent female protagonist who exercises kindness in even the most dire of circumstances.
-That isn’t to say that Nausicaa is perfect.
-The viewer witnesses her struggle to balance both her responsibilities as the princes in the Valley of the wind as well as her connection to the toxic jungle.
-She must battle, and even kill opposing kingdoms which causes intense inner conflict within her.
+That isn’t to say that Nausicaä is perfect.
+The viewer witnesses her struggle to balance both her responsibilities as the princes of the Valley of the wind as well as her connection to the toxic jungle.
+She must battle, and even kill opposing kingdoms, which causes intense inner conflict within her.
 It’s not her actions that the audience judge her for; it’s her attempts to uphold her morals even in the most dire of circumstances.
 Instead of ditching her morals when things get tough, she clings onto them tighter, which wins her the love of not only her kingdom, but the viewers.

-The music in Nausicaa is incredibly atmospheric.
+The music in Nausicaä is incredibly atmospheric.
 Joe Hisaishi does a fantastic job of not only creating a compelling scoresheet, but producing music that is distinctive to this film.
 Each song is both beautiful and tragic simultaneously.
 You feel a great sense of wonder when flying over the toxic jungle, but also a sliver of hopelessness.
-The song “Requiem”, which features a child singing is a personal favourite of mine.
+The song “Requiem”, which features a child singing eerily, is a personal favourite of mine.
 It’s incredibly haunting, and it stays with you even once the film has ended.
 It added a layer of importance to the flashback scenes it meshed with, and did an excellent job at building up tension.

 Art – 10